bilyes/arch/README.md

 ### Arch Linux After Login to Awesome

+The previous command (`./install.sh`) will bring up the display manager.
+Login with user you entered in the previous step and choose Awesome as the windown manager.

 ```bash
 git clone https://github.com/ilyessbachiri/arch
 arch/9-customization.sh
 ```
+*Note*: This script opens a `zsh` shell and gets "stuck" there.
+You need to exit (by running the command `exit`) for it to continue.

 ### Don't just run these scripts.
 Examine them.
 Customize them.
 Create your own versions.

 ---

 ### System Description
-This runs Awesome Window Manager with the base configuration.
+This runs Awesome Window Manager with a custom Material theme.

 To boot I use `systemd` because it's minimalist, comes built-in, and since the Linux kernel has an EFI image, all we need is a way to execute it.